trax-project/moodle-trax-logs/docs/en/best-practices.md

 I hope this project will be a contribution in defining such a profile.

 Most of the vocabulary used by this plugin is based on the http://vocab.xapi.fr domain.
-Although it is not an official domain to define xAPI vocabulary, it is used as a temporary working domain, where we can define a comprehensive and consistent set of concepts for the LMS/VLE purpose.
+Although it is not an official domain to define xAPI vocabulary, we use it as a temporary working domain, where we can define a comprehensive and consistent set of concepts for the LMS/VLE purpose.

-Ideally, this vocabulary will be replaced by an official one, based on the http://w3id.org/xapi domain, when an xAPI LMS/VLE profile will be created.
+This domain should be considered as temporary.
+Ideally, it will be replaced by an official one (http://w3id.org/xapi) when our work will be stabilized and recognized.
 A matching vocabulary table will be released to facilitate migration of existing implementations.